prakshark/drivana/README.md

-# SleepyGuard - Drowsiness Detection System
+# Drivana - Driver Drowsiness Detection System

-SleepyGuard is a web-based application that uses ML5.js and computer vision to detect drowsiness or sleepiness in real-time.
+Drivana is a web-based application that uses ML5.js and computer vision to detect drowsiness or sleepiness in real-time.
 It monitors head movements and triggers an alert when signs of drowsiness are detected.

 ## Features

 - Real-time face detection using ML5.js Facemesh
 - Drowsiness detection based on head tilt
+- Mobile Usage Detection
+- Eating Detection
-- Visual and audio alerts when drowsiness is detected
+- Visual and audio alerts when drowsiness, Eating, or Mobile Usage is detected
 - Modern and responsive UI
 - Works in any modern web browser